EasyXploit/HelpBot/README.md

 <br />

 ## Acknowledgments
 * Thanks to my programming teacher María José Lozano, for teaching me the basics of JavaScript and how to think like a programmer.
+Without her lessons, I probably would not have started this project.
-* Thanks to the community of [Discord.js](https://github.com/discordjs/discord.js), a wrapper that allows you to interact with the Discord API very easily.
+* Thanks to the community of [Discord.js](https://github.com/discordjs/discord.js), who have always been there to answer all my questions about the library, and that they constantly work to cover the 100% of the API.
 <br />

 ## License